 First grate the ginger and squeeze to make ginger juice.
 Then blend mint leaves with a little yogurt to make a mint paste.
 Then add ginger juice, sea salt, and the rest of yogurt to the blender.
 Blend for a very short time.
 Put ice cubes into tall glasses and pour mint lassi drink over the ice cubes.
 Garnish with roasted cumin seed powder and a mint leaf.
 Serves 2 people

 I love the taste of fresh mint!

-I would use a good quality salt like pink Himalayan salt to make this lassi recipe.
-Black salt does sound very exotic!
+You could use pink Himalayan salt to make this lassi drink recipe.
+However, black salt does sound very exotic!

-And I would only use just a tiny pinch of salt - no matter what type of salt I was using.
+However, I would only use a tiny pinch of salt - no matter what type of salt I was using.

 How to Set Curd or Make Yogurt - Indian Style